 When I was a child I developed a strong love for nature while reading my father’s old biology books from his school period during fascist dictatorship in Spain and after spending countless hours during the weekends in my grandparents country house in the basque mountains.

 As I grew older and started thinking about a college degree, my first desire was to study biology, which later on was changed for a growing list of other academic interests (computing, journalism, film…) but nevertheless always kept an interest in living organisms and ecology.
 Nowadays that I’m in my forties, I have been rethinking my relationship with this early interests and have found how developmental psychologist Erik Erikson wrote that in this lifetime period known as a second stage of adulthood people are normally contributing to society along with productivity at work and involvement in community activities.
 So, how can I contribute to make this a better world?
-Can I find a way to use my experience in art and culture in order to help remedy the environmental crisis that we are living today?
+Can I find a way to use my experience in art, design and culture in order to help remedy the environmental crisis that we are living today?

 It seems that I’m not the only one thinking about this issues, and I’m happy to find out about a field named Eco Art which concerns itself with ecological activism and which main principles are:

 - To re-envision our relationship with nature, and put forward new ways to co-exist with the environment.

 - To create works that use natural materials and forces, such as lightning, water, wind…

 - To reclaim damaged natural environments and restore ecosystems in artistic ways.